Mirror host

 • Power statistics can be logged in custom formats for later retrieval and analysis

 • All drivers are started and stopped with one common program.
-Starting one is as easy as starting ten: 'upsdrvctl start'.
+Starting one is as easy as starting ten: upsdrvctl start.

 Monitoring diagrams